safetyAI/ChatSafetyAI/README.md

 ## 1. Who We Are

-ChatSafetyAI is developed by SafetyAI, Inc. Our mission is to conduct research and development to improve safety in the construction industry.
+ChatSafetyAI is developed by SafetyAI, Inc., a Colorado-based company.
+Our mission is to conduct research and development to improve safety in the construction industry.

 ---